alexpung/taxCalculator/README.md

           Decimal('1E-26')
           >>> x == 0
           False
-    - The share holding is set to 0 by:
+    - The share holding is set to 0 by: (same for section 104 holding)
     -     if value < 0.0001:
               self.unmatched = Decimal(0)